Zhu Tong

-Zhu Tong is a fictional character in Water Margin, one of the four great classical novels in Chinese literature.
-Nicknamed "Lord of the Beautiful Beard", he ranks 12th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Zhu Tong is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Lord of the Beautiful Beard", he ranks 12th among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-A chief constable in Yuncheng County in present-day Shandong province, Zhu Tong is Eight chi and five cun tall and sports a beard one chi and five cun long.
-His sparkling eyes and long flowing beard give him a look resembling Guan Yu of the Three Kingdoms era.
-He is thus nicknamed, like Guan, "Lord with a Beautiful Beard".
+First introduced as a chief constable in Yuncheng County, Shandong, Zhu Tong is described as a man eight chi and five cun tall, with sparkling eyes, and sporting a beard one chi and five cun long.
+His flowing beard makes him resemble Guan Yu, hence he is nicknamed "Lord of the Beautiful Beard".